mmtwigge-star/sales-performance-analysis/notes/README.md

 ORDER BY month;

 ## step 5: Insight
-- Initial observation: Sales and profit increase over the year with peaks in November/December
+- Initial observation: Sales and profit increase over the years wit some seasonal peaks in June and a range year to year from September to December
 - Shows seasonal trends → useful for business decision-making